Jean-Michel Cavalli

 Jean-Michel Cavalli (born 13 July 1957) is a French and Corsican football manager and former player who is the manager of Kosovo Superleague club Prishtina.

 Playing career

 Cavalli started his playing career at the now-defunct Gazélec Ajaccio in 1971, also turning out for Corsican sides Bastia SCB (1977–78) and Solenzara (1978–79) before a second spell at Gazélec.
 In that second spell, Cavalli would spend five years as club captain.

 Managerial career

 In his final few years as a player, the club hierarchy at Gazélec encouraged Cavalli to shadow then head coach Guy Calléja.
 In 1990, when Calléja was unable to continue in the role, Cavalli was promoted to manager - overseeing both the professionalisation of the football club and ensuring that Gazélec were able to stay in Division 2 in a period of great transition.

 His first taste of international management would take place when he took charge of Algeria in 2005.
 Cavalli coached the Corsica national team, not affiliated with FIFA or UEFA, in a 2009 friendly against Congo.

+While working as a commentator on the 2026 FIFA World Cup, Cavalli confirmed his current status as a free agent but revealed that he was in advanced negotiations regarding potential managerial positions with two national teams alongside several clubs.